Giving Voice to Children in History

 In 1979, a scientist studying snails came across George, who was soon brought to the Tortoise Center on nearby Santa Cruz Island for protection.
 But hopes of finding a mate for George and thus saving his species faded with the years, and Lonesome George became what he remains after his death, a symbol of careless exploitation by humans.

-Now, after careful restoration of his remains, Lonesome George is on exhibit at the American Museum of Natural History until January 4, 2015, after which he will be returned to Ecuador.
+Now, after careful restoration of his remains, Lonesome George was on exhibit at the American Museum of Natural History in 2015, after which he was returned to Ecuador.
 The plaque overlooking his old corral now reads, “We promise to tell your story and to share your conservation message.”

 Some good news!
 Unlike the Pinta subspecies, conservationists have managed to help bring back the tortoises on the Galapagos island of Espanola from a low of only 16 to a population of more than 1,000 now living on their home island.
 Here, scientists are recording information about the tortoises in their native environment.
 Photo : Flickr: Sebastian Keynes via Christian Zeigler